elisoncrum/piipan/docs/engineering-team-practices.md

 - If a PR changes the IaC, the IaC should be manually applied to tts/dev as our CI/CD pipeline does not run IaC automatically
 - As warranted, add the `changelog` tag to the PR and leave text to add to CHANGELOG at the end of the sprint – this is particularly important for any external API changes (e.g.; [#1374](https://github.com/18F/piipan/pull/1374))
 - For any deployment steps that require manual intervention, add them to the `Deployment notes` section of the draft release notes

+## Sprints and Releases

+We work in 2 week sprint cycles, starting on Tuesdays and ending on Mondays.
+A [release](./releases.md) is cut at the end of each sprint and the release notes are used as an outline for sprint demo.
+To avoid last minute rushes to include items in a release, we adhere to a cutoff of COB the day before demo.
+Any work that meets the [definition of done](#definition-of-done) and is merged into `dev` at that time is included in the release.
+Any in progress work is moved in the following sprint and prioritized during sprint planning.

 ## Dependabot PRs